-Note: Do not use excessive force when tightening the screws to avoid damaging the CPU and the socket.
+Note: Do not use excessive force when tightening the screws to avoid damaging the LGA-lands and the processor.

-Removing the Processor Heatsink Module (PHM)
+Removing the Processor Heatsink Module (PHM) from the Motherboard

-Before starting to remove the processor heatsink module (PHM), unplug power cord from the power outlet.
+Before removing the processor heatsink module (PHM), unplug power cord from the power outlet.

-- 1. Using a T30-size star driver, turn the screws on the PHM counterclockwise to loosen it from the socket, starting with screw marked #4 (in the sequence of 4, 3, 2, 1). - 2.
-After all four screws are removed, wiggle the PHM gently and pull up to remove it from the socket.
+- 1. Using a T30 Torx-bit screwdriver, turn the screws on the PHM counterclockwise to loosen them from the socket, starting with screw marked #4 (in the sequence of 4, 3, 2, 1). - 2.
+After all four screws are removed, wiggle the PHM gently and pull it up to remove it from the socket.